beamable/polygon-example/Readme.md

 NOTE: First request to the microservice will initiate the compile and deploy procedure for the smart contract.
 Depending on your RPC endpoint, it may result in a timeout.
 Be sure to check the microservice logs.

 ## NFT metadata
-We're using our existing Content System backed by AWS S3 and AWS CloudFront CDN.
+We're using our existing Content System backed by AWS S3 and AWS CloudFront CDN for storing NFT metadata.
 Every property you specify in the Inventory `CreateItemRequest` will become a NFT metadata property.
 To specify a root level metadata properties, like "image" and "description", you just prefix the property name with a "$" character.
 Example `CreateItemRequest`:
 ```json